-The holidays just got better thanks to this easy cranberry goat cheese crescent ring.
-It can be an appetizer or dessert recipe – it’s the perfect mix of sweet and tart!
+The holidays just got better thanks to this easy cranberry goat cheese Christmas wreath appetizer with crescent rolls.
+It’s the perfect mix of sweet and tart!

 The only season I like better than autumn is BAKING SEASON.

-This year I am getting ready early with this cranberry goat cheese crescent ring.
+This year I am getting ready early with this cranberry goat cheese Christmas wreath made with crescent rolls.
 It is going to rock your holiday season.

 This delicious recipe can be an appetizer or a dessert – it is the perfect mix of sweet and tart.